-We find traveling with a baby such a special experience, and would do it again in a heartbeat (except that at three kids we’re now DONE)
+We find travelling with a baby such a special experience, and would do it again in a heartbeat (except that at three kids we’re now DONE)

 You may be asking …Will they cope with the new surroundings?
 What if they get sick somewhere remote?
 Where will they sleep?
 IF they sleep?
 What if they DON’T sleep and annoy other travellers?
 SO MANY CONCERNS!!

 We hear ya!
 We had those concerns too.
 When we left on our Big Lap, Eddie was only 16 weeks old.
-Many questioned our sanity traveling with a near newborn, but it wasn’t our first rodeo and we were confident that doing this with a baby wouldn’t be a big deal.
-As the parents of three kids who we have dragged around both Australia and overseas their whole lives, we actually find pre-crawling bubbas the easiest to travel with and they make the perfect little travel buddies.
+Many questioned our sanity travelling with a baby who was pretty much a newborn.
+But it wasn’t our first rodeo and we were confident that doing this with a baby wouldn’t be a big deal.
+As the parents of three kids who we have dragged around both Australia and overseas their whole lives, we actually find pre-crawling bubbas the easiest to travel with.
+They make the perfect little travel buddies.

 We understand that every family and child is different, so this list may be different for different families.
-Here are our top tips for traveling Australia (or anywhere really) with a newborn or baby.
+Here are our top tips for travelling with a baby-whether that be in Australia, or beyond!

-When Chloe and Elliot were toddlers/preschoolers we upgraded our Tula to the toddler size, and this comfortably carried them on hikes until they were 3 years (and refused to go in in anymore).
+When Chloe and Elliot were toddlers/preschoolers we upgraded our Tula to the toddler size, and this comfortably carried them on hikes until they were 3 years (and refused to be carried anymore).

-A formula dispenser.
-Our Pigeon one makes life so much easier for easy dispensing in middle of the night and also when traveling.
+Our Pigeon one makes life so much easier for easy dispensing in middle of the night and also when travelling.

 6. What works for you now may not work for you next week and that’s OK.